 That’s it for the start – this is the basic technique, nothing more to do.
 We concentrate on our breathing, want to be mindful of it continually, breath after breath; the breath is our meditation object.

 We start with being mindful of one breath, one in breath and then one out breath, and then of the next in breath and so on.
 In due course your concentration will grow and we may be able to increase the time we can focus on the breath.
 If the mind wanders away, we gently, without judging or condemning ourselves, without regarding us as hopeless meditators, will bring it back to the breath, again and again.
-Our aim is to notice quicker and quicker when we’ve lost our meditation object and then gently bring it back to the breath as soon as we notice that we’ve gone astray. [...]
+Our aim is to notice quicker and quicker when we’ve lost our meditation object and then gently bring the mind back to the breath as soon as we notice that we’ve gone astray. [...]

 During concentration meditation we’ve tried to focus on one object only, on our breathing, have tried to exclude everything else that we’ve become aware of, have treated everything else as distractions.
 In vipassana or insight meditation we now open up to everything that attracts our attention, that is happening in our body and mind.
 We don’t try to exclude other experiences anymore.

 What we are looking for is to experience impermanence and we don’t have to go far to do so.
 We will look for impermanence in our body, feelings, perceptions, in our thinking and consciousness. [...]